dhis2/dhis2-docs/src/developer/web-api/route.md

 ## Route { #webapi_route }

-The route API allows users to communicate bi-directionally to external http gateways/proxies.
+The route API allows users to communicate with external http gateways/proxies.
 It's meant as a simple way to extend your apps to get and post from services that you use to extend your apps functionality.

 The endpoint can be found at `/api/routes` and the routes themselves can be run with `GET` or `POST` to `/api/routes/ID/run`